jhviggo/world-of-zindria/Session notes/Session 54 day 89.md

 It's time to kill [[Thalenor Brightclave]] soon.
 We wake up in the tunnel with [[Salamon Deeproot]] and [[Keep ortrom]].
 We get to the end of the tunnel and see a basement room of the palace, we enter and walk through a magical barrier.
 It's an illusion which hides the entrance of the tunnel.
+We open the door and go up the stairs.
+The inside of the castle is made of [[Dark mold]] which darkens the castle a bit.
+There are rivers and channels running through the hall with grass on the floor and trees for pillars.